romlok/ambimist.com/src/Doings/Bag of Looting - an inventory-tetris autobattler.md

 However, the meta-game is progressed only when the adventurer leaves the dungeon alive.
 Thus the player must balance acquiring and organising loot - for use or sale - with strategically arranging for the bag to overflow before it's too late!

+### Development process

+I've written up my thoughts and experiences regarding the development process.
+It is quite extensive (read: wordy), so lives as a separate article to this.
+You can find it at both ["Post-mortem reflections" on Itch.io](https://romlok.itch.io/bagoflooting/devlog/611491/post-mortem-reflections) and ["Bag of Looting postmortem" on this very site](/doings/bag-of-looting-postmortem/).

 ### Conclusion

 For now I consider Bag of Looting to be complete.
 There is of course much more that could be added or improved, but this was never intended to be a long-term project.
 I had the good fortune to have both motivation and free time coincide long enough to push this through to where it is, and I'm happy with how it turned out.